Grilled Peach Shortcake With Honey Whipped Cream

 -

-Place peaches cut side down on the hot grill and cook 3-4 minutes until marked and caramelized.
+Place the peaches cut side down on the hot grill and cook for 3 to 5 minutes until nicely marked.

 -